Close to the Sun Review

 Close to the Sun 7

-There isn't any traditional combat in Close to the Sun; instead, you'll navigate hallways, explore laboratories, riffle through apartments, read newspapers/handwritten notes, learning more about the lives of those onboard.
-The great scientific minds onboard the vessel stumble upon something they shouldn't have, although the exact nature of the incident, whether an accident or deliberate, is unknown.
+There isn't any traditional combat in Close to the Sun; instead, you'll navigate hallways, explore laboratories, rifle through apartments, and read newspapers and handwritten notes, learning more about the lives of those onboard.
+The great scientific minds aboard the vessel stumble upon something they shouldn't have, although the exact nature of the incident—whether accident or deliberate—remains unknown.
 I don't want to dig too deep into the narrative, but it does involve supernatural forces and the one-electron universe theory.
-Because of this, Rose begins to see ghostly imagery set in the past as she continues to explore the now abandoned vessel.
+Because of this, Rose begins to see ghostly imagery set in the past as she continues to explore the now-abandoned vessel.

-As a monument to Tesla's great intellect, The ship is full of references to his grand ideas.
-There is even a museum with prototypes of his designs, complete with audio narration done by the man himself (well, the game version of Tesla).
-A theme throughout the narrative involves possible Edison spies, and Tesla's paranoia and obsession by the belief that the Helios has been infiltrated.
-You see, Tesla has great plans for his accomplishments, using the threat of his "death ray" as a deterrent to keep the peace amongst the nations.
+As a monument to Tesla's great intellect, the ship is full of references to his grand ideas.
+There is even a museum with prototypes of his designs, complete with audio narration done by the man himself (well, the game's version of Tesla).
+A theme throughout the narrative involves possible Edison spies, and Tesla's paranoia and obsession with the belief that the Helios has been infiltrated.
+You see, Tesla has grand plans for his accomplishments, using the threat of his "death ray" as a deterrent to keep peace among the nations.
 My understanding of Tesla changed throughout, as you uncover the enigma surrounding the onboard lockdown.

 Simply Put